tanaylab/MCView/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of MCView is to provide an interactive API of metacell objects analysis.
+The goal of MCView is to provide an interactive API for metacell analysis.

 ## Installation